 As the appetite for higher education grows, so does the need for high-quality, purpose-built accommodation.
 The student accommodation sector is now worth £60 billion and is predicted to continue to grow throughout the next decade.

 What Is Purpose-Built Student Accommodation?

 As the name suggests, purpose-built student accommodation is housing, built purely for the objective of housing students.
 This asset style can mould into many forms, but two popular templates are generally used:

-- The first style is where each student will have their private bedroom and en suite bathroom.
+- The first style is where each student will have a private bedroom and en suite bathroom.
 There will then be a communal living space and kitchen, usually shared between 4-12 bedrooms.